-Energy impacts are important to this project because energy is closely related to air quality and greenhouse gas emissions.
+Energy impacts are important to this project because energy is closely related to air quality.
 It should be considered throughout the planning, design, construction, and use of a transportation project.

 What Coordination Is Required for Energy?

 Agency coordination is typically not required for energy considerations.
 In some cases, it may be necessary to contact agencies, such as MPOs, to obtain information on energy consumption.